Resources for Preschool at Home

 BUT, if the child is ready, learning to read unlocks a magical world for him!!
 It’s one of my all time favorite parenting things to watch a kiddo figure out this seemingly mysterious code that all the grownups know, and then start reading everything everywhere we go.
 Signs, instructions, announcements… kids LOVE IT!

-Teach them young & keep it simple.
-If the only things you do for preschool (ages 4-6 ish), are teach phonograms and work your way through a phonics based reading instructional book, your kid will be ready to thrive in school!
+If the only things you do for preschool (ages 4-6 ish), are teach phonograms and read lots of books together for fun, your kid will be ready to take off with reading once it all “clicks.”

 Knowing how to decode our written language makes the rest of school much, much easier.